itgalaxy/eslint-plugin-itgalaxy/README.md

 module.exports = {
   extends: [
-    "plugin:itgalaxy/script",
-    // Use "plugin:itgalaxy/browser" if you write code for browser or use them both if you write for both environments "plugin:itgalaxy/node",
     "plugin:itgalaxy/esnext",
+    "plugin:itgalaxy/commonjs",
+    // Use "plugin:itgalaxy/browser" if you write code for browser or use them both if you write for both environments (you need bundler)
+    "plugin:itgalaxy/node",
     "plugin:itgalaxy/jest",
     // Lint documentation
     "plugin:itgalaxy/markdown",